NETWAYS/foreman-training/provisioning/03_pxe.md

 When you unpause the virtual machine it will get the suggested IP address and the boot media and will start the unattended installation.

+If you did not manage to pause it quick enough, shut it down and in the Details at the nic as first boot option.

 !SLIDE smbullets small
 # Hostgroups